Endocrine Disruptors: Swaps for Better Health

 • Is your kale in a heavily plastic wrapped container filled with BPAs?

-• Is the perfume you’re spraying full of an endocrine-disrupting fragrance?
+• Also, is the perfume you’re spraying full of an endocrine-disrupting fragrance?

 • Is the plastic container that holds your healthy meal leeching into your food?